fmanclossi/TJBot-playbook/examples/Doggy/README.md

 ![MiniDoggy](https://github.com/fmanclossi/TJBot-playbook/blob/master/examples/Doggy/Media/MiniDoggyReduced/MiniDoggy%20finished.jpg)

-Doggy is very easy to build 'cause it provided with A4 format.
+Doggy is very easy to build because it provided with A4 format.
 Just print/copy it and cut, fold, connect!

 **Level: some task could be tricky but could be performed under adult’s guidance**